MicrosoftDocs/dynamics-365-unified-operations-public/articles/supply-chain/inventory/inventory-visibility-allocation.md

 The process of configuring the allocation feature has three steps:

-- Enable the feature via Inventory Visibility power app > Configuration > Feature Management & Settings > Allocation
+- Enable the feature in the Inventory Visibility power app by going to **Configuration \> Feature Management & Settings \> Allocation**.
 - Set up the [data source](inventory-visibility-configuration.md#data-source-configuration) and its [measures](inventory-visibility-configuration.md#data-source-configuration-physical-measures).
 - Set up the allocation group name and hierarchy.